Trump calls for journalists who covered the Russia investigation to return their ‘Noble Prizes’ in Twitter rant before deleting it

 - Olivier Douliery / AFP / Getty

-- On Sunday, President Donald Trump lashed out at the media on Twitter, calling for journalists to be sued, and demanding they return their “Noble prizes” for their work reporting on Russian interference in the 2016 elections.
+- On Sunday, President Donald Trump lashed out at the media on Twitter, calling for journalists to be sued and demanding they return their “Noble Prizes” for their work reporting on Russian interference in the 2016 US elections.
 He swiftly deleted the tweets.

 - It’s likely he misspelled Nobel, but the Nobel Prize is not awarded for works of journalism.
 He could have been thinking of the Pulitzer Prizes.

-- It’s the second time this week he’s tried to deflect blame by saying he was being sarcastic.
-The first time was for suggesting injections of household disinfectants could be a treatment for coronavirus – a dangerous suggestion that horrified public health experts.
+- It’s the second time this week he’d tried to deflect blame for comments by saying he was being sarcastic.
+The first time was for saying the US should study whether injections of household disinfectants might treat or cure a coronavirus infection – a dangerous suggestion that horrified public-health experts.

 - Visit Business Insider’s homepage for more stories

-President Donald Trump lashed out at the media on Sunday, telling them to return their “Noble prizes” for their reporting on Russia, before he swiftly deleted the tweets.
+President Donald Trump lashed out at the news media on Sunday, telling media members in tweets he swiftly deleted to return their “Noble Prizes” for their reporting on Russia.

-In a thread that’s since been deleted, he wrote: “When will all of the “reporters” who have received Noble Prizes for their work on Russia, Russia, Russia, only to have been proven totally wrong (and, in fact, it was the other side who committed the crimes) be turning back their cherished “Nobles” so that they can be given to the REAL REPORTERS & JOURNALISTS who got it right.”
+In the later-deleted thread, he wrote: “When will all of the ‘reporters’ who have received Noble Prizes for their work on Russia, Russia, Russia, only to have been proven totally wrong (and, in fact, it was the other side who committed the crimes) be turning back their cherished ‘Nobles’ so that they can be given to the REAL REPORTERS & JOURNALISTS who got it right.”

-He said he could give the Nobel Committee a “very comprehensive list,” of those he deemed “real” reporters, then asked when it would demand the prizes back.
+He said he could give the Nobel Committee a “very comprehensive list” of those he deemed “real” reporters, and he then asked when it would demand the prizes back.

-The Nobel Prize is not an award for journalism.
-They are awarded for literature, physics, chemistry, peace, economics, and physiology & medicine.
-It’s possible he was referring to the Pulitzer Prize, which are awarded to journalists.
+The Nobel Prize is not awarded for journalism.
+Prizes are awarded for literature, physics, chemistry, peace, physiology, and medicine, with a separate memorial prize in economic sciences.
+It’s possible Trump was thinking of the Pulitzer Prizes, which are awarded to journalists.

-Earlier in the month, he said New York Times reporter Maggie Haberman should give back the Pulitzer she won for her reporting on Russia, after she wrote a critical story about Trump’s chief of staff Mark Meadows, which went into detail about him crying at work.
+Earlier in the month, he said the New York Times reporter Maggie Haberman should give back the Pulitzer she won for her reporting on Russia, after she wrote a critical story about Trump’s new chief of staff, Mark Meadows, which went into detail about his crying at work.

-Rolling Stone reported last year that he even asked Japanese Prime Minster Shinzo Abe to nominate him for the Nobel Peace Prize for his negotiations with North Korea – negotiations that are now stalled over North Korea’s refusal to de-nuclearlize.
+Rolling Stone reported last year that Trump even asked Japanese Prime Minster Shinzo Abe to nominate him for the Nobel Peace Prize for his negotiations with North Korea – negotiations that are now stalled over North Korea’s refusal to dismantle its nuclear program.

-As “Noble” began to trend on Twitter, Trump pivoted to claiming he was only being sarcastic.
+As “Noble” began to trend on Twitter, Trump pivoted to arguing he was being sarcastic.

-On Friday he also claimed he was being sarcastic when he suggested on live TV the previous day that injections of household disinfectants might be a treatment for coronavirus, Business Insider previously reported.
-Household disinfectants are harmful and even deadly.
+On Friday he also claimed he was being sarcastic when he suggested on live TV the previous day that injections of household disinfectants should be studied as a treatment or cure for coronavirus infections.
+The idea was immediately dismissed as dangerous by public-health experts and makers of disinfectants.